MichaelTMiyoshi/VSCodeConsoleApps/README.md

 VS Code assumes that you are a professional coder.
 Which means that it assumes you know how to use Git from the command line.
 So here are a few things to do in the VS Code terminal and on GitHub.com that will make you feel like a pro.
 (At least a little bit.)

+## A better way (that I did second, but listing first)

+1. Create a project in Visual Studio Code.
+2. Go to [gitignore.io](https://gitignore.io) to create a .gitignore file.
+You will put in "Csharp" and "VisualStudioCode" (without the double quotes) into the box next to the green CREATE button.
+3. Create a text file (you can do this in VS Code or another app that creates text files.)
+4. Name the file .gitignore
+5. Go to your folders and make sure that the .gitignore file is in the same directory as your top level project solution file (.sln).
+6. Use the version control on VS Code to create your repository.
+7. Publish the repository to GitHub.
+8. Remember to pull your code before you work on things.
+Then, edit.
+Then, commit and push when you are done.
+Do this every time you edit your code.

+## A second way (that I used first)

 On GitHub:

 1. Create a repostitory on GitHub.com.
 You will obviously need to login to do this.